tanpawarit/Chative_knowledge_pipeline_poc/GUIDELINE.md

 ### 2. Configure Environment
 - Copy `.env` and fill required keys (see Configuration section).
-- Minimal run requires at least `GEMINI_API_KEY` to embed; Milvus settings are only needed for upsert.
+- Minimal run requires at least `OPENAI_API_KEY` to embed; Milvus settings are only needed for upsert.

 ### 3. Run the Pipeline
 - Quick start: `python main.py` (uses default sample under `data/`).
 - To choose a file: edit `main(source=...)` or run `python -c "import main; main.main('data/your.pdf')"`.